Which Real Estate Company Has the Lowest Commission?

 While low-commission real estate companies can help you save on listing fees, they may come with trade-offs that could impact your home sale.
 Here are some potential risks to consider:

-- Salaried or team-based agent models: Some low-commission firms use salaried agents or team structures, which could result in less personalized service compared to a dedicated, full-commission agent.
+• Salaried or team-based agent models: Some low-commission companies use salaried agents or large teams, which can mean you’re passed between multiple people and get less personalized attention than you would with one dedicated, full-service agent.

 Should I use a low-commission real estate company?